top of page

 Theodosius Hansford (1768-1824)

-The tiny common era book penned by Theodosius Hansford was purchased by a playful and outspoken woman, Sheryl James Warren.
-As a collector of antiquities, Warren is not a scholar or academic.
+As a collector of antiquities, Sheryl James Warren is not a scholar or academic.
 She is a nationally published humorist who is opinionated and somewhat hotheaded.
 Because Hansford's diction is outdated and comical to contemporary readers, Warren dissects Hansford’s words and includes them as a stand alone chapter.
 She meticulously relates the historic events of his life, being respectful and objective when she needs to be, but quirky and cocky when she can.

 The Quill and The Keyboard illuminates the mindset of a slave owner and his prejudiced upbringing.
 It highlights Hansford's internal conflicts.
 It is a fresh take on the causes of the Revolutionary War and a family’s tumultuous journey during unprecedented times.
 It includes the torturous treatment of Theodosius Hansford’s brother, Charles, who was captured by the Redcoats and held deep within the bowels of the prison ship HMS Jersey, the Hell Afloat.